YumaYX/rubydemodoc/input/json/write_file_with_write.md

-This Ruby code snippet demonstrates loading the `json` library, creating a hash with a key-value pair, and then writing that hash to a JSON file named `file.json` in the `input/json/` directory.
+This Ruby code snippet demonstrates creating a JSON file.
+It first requires the `json` library.
+Then, it defines a hash with a key-value pair.
+Finally, it writes the hash to a file named `file.json` within the `input/json/` directory, converting the hash into a JSON string using `JSON.dump`.
+The return value '15' represents the number of bytes written to the file.